St. Joseph County, Michigan

 Hello, I am looking for types of rocks that can be found in Southern Michigan (St. Joseph Co.) that can be used for making sharpening stones.
 I believe it would be in the family of mesomorphic rock(s) but I am not sure of any and all candidates.
 I love making things, repurposing, and reuseing.
 Making things from scratch that most people would just go out and buy fuels and intrigues me.
 Any help in what types of rocks I can look for, where to look, and how to identify them would be greatly appreciated.
 Thank you in advance.

-St. Joseph County MI rocks and minerals over 3 years ago
+St. Joseph County MI rocks and minerals almost 4 years ago

 I planted Sweet Peas in my garden for the first time in 2017.
 They did fairly well so I just left them alone in the fall.
 This year, contrary to most things in my garden, the Sweet Peas flourished.
 Should I cut them back or just leave them alone for the 2019 season?

 Thank You, Sam Young

 St. Joseph County MI over 1 year ago

 I'm needing to get a soil erosion test done.
 I'm not sure if this is something that is done at MSU.
 It is for soil in a Lake.
 This is something the DEQ is requiring because some areas of the lake have elevated levels of Arsenic, and other heavy metals.

 St. Joseph County MI soil testing over 2 years ago